JustinGuese/crypto-realestate/content/english/_index.md

 ---
 banner:
   enable: true
-  title: Your Partner in Building Your Home of Dreams with Cryptocurrency
+  title: The Future Of Real Estate In A Revolutionary New World.
-  subtitle: We provide you with exceptional help In the period of this new digital
+  subtitle: We educate and reference about buying, listing and using virtual real
-    asset.
-Take advantage of the first opportunity in the digital world to interact with genuine real estate investments.
+    estate.
+We share with you quality of content that will improve your knowledge and transactions in the metaverse.
   button:
     enable: true
     label: Contact us now